The Wall (American game show): Round 1: Free Fall

 In Free Fall, the team is asked a series of five questions, each with two answer choices.
 As each question is asked, three balls are simultaneously released, one apiece from drop zones 1, 4, and 7.
 The team must select one answer and lock it in before any ball crosses the threshold of a money slot.
 Once the balls have landed, they turn green for a correct answer, or red for a miss or failure to lock in a choice in time.

 If the team's bank balance is zero at the end of this round, the game ends immediately and they leave without any winnings.
 Otherwise, their earnings become part of a guaranteed payout to be offered to them at the end of the game.

 Starting with Season 4, the team may choose to double the total value of any one question by pressing a gold "Free Fall Plus" disk while the balls are falling.

-The highest amount that a team can bank in this round is $375,000 in the first three seasons; this was later increased to $450,000 for the fourth season.
+The highest amount that a team can bank in round 1 is $375,000 in the first three seasons; this was later increased to $450,000 for the fourth season.

 The values on the board range from $1 to $25,000, and are arranged as follows: